Frequent Questions

 To receive certification as a Level 1 Ananda Yoga Teacher, students must:

-1. Attend all required classes and activities: morning and afternoon classes 6 days per week, evening classes 2 - 3 nights per week, and 1 class on most Sundays.
+1. Attend all required classes and activities: morning and afternoon classes 6 days per week, evening classes 3-4 nights per week, 1-2 classes on Sundays, and a number of additional guided practice sessions that are not shown individually on the sample schedule.

-3. Satisfactorily complete all reading assignments, written assignments on each of the first 3 weekends of the program, and a short in-class quiz on the last weekend.
+2. Satisfactorily complete all reading assignments, written assignments on each of the first 2 weekends of the program, and a short in-class quiz at the end of the course.

 Certification is based on the faculty’s subjective assessment of the student’s readiness to teach.
 The training will definitely keep you busy, but those who prepare adequately and make a sincere effort during the program usually receive certification.